PrysmianGroup/.github/profile/README.md

 ```
 git remote rm origin
 ```
-6. Add the new origin remote
+6. Add the new origin remote using th URL of the repo created in step #1.
 ```
 git remote add origin <url to NEW repo>
 ```